sqlalchemy-filterset/sqlalchemy-filterset/docs/examples/fastapi.md

 ```

 ## Models
-For example create models for e-commerce application.
+Here is an example of creating models for e-commerce application.
 More information about the models can be found in the
 [official sqlalchemy documentation](https://docs.sqlalchemy.org/en/14/orm/quickstart.html)